• Raghavendra Nagar, Nacharam, Hyderabad.

 7. If tailbone pain persists after all other treatments, surgery may be recommended to remove the tailbone.
 This is usually the last resort after all the other treatments have failed.

 Tailbone pain is a tricky condition to diagnose since several conditions mimic the symptoms of coccydynia.
 It is important to consult your doctor if you notice any symptoms pertaining to coccydynia.
+Looking for relief?
+Consult with our experienced pain management doctor now.

 Leave a Reply